 TAMS maintains a database of the addresses, phone numbers, and email addresses of students and of students' families.
 This information is used for communicating with students and families.
 We also rely on the information on the Emergency Contact Information sheet when necessary.
 Please ensure that we have up-to-date information.
-Call the Student Life Office, (940) 565-3603, whenever your parents or guardians move, change jobs, or get new work or home phone numbers.
+Communicate with TAMS Student Life whenever your parents or guardians move, change jobs, or get new work or home phone numbers.